Common CNC router mistakes and how to avoid them

 Making sure your work is held in place

-Given the manner in which CNC routers perform, it is essential to ensure your materials are properly held in place before you cut.
+Given how CNC routers perform, it is essential to ensure your materials are properly held in place before you cut.
 If not, inaccurate cuts and excess scrap are likely to become an issue.

 You can’t cut what you can’t hold, so before you begin, make sure the material you’re cutting is smooth and clean.
 Check for leaks in your vacuum system and around gaskets (if applicable), as these are a common culprit in causing work to not be held down properly.
 If the material you’re cutting isn’t perfectly flat, you’ll have a much more difficult time completely securing it for the duration of the project.